WojciechMatuszewski/programming-notes/aws-stuff.md

 * Lex can integrate with Polly to create a chat and speach bot

+### AWS Comprehend

+- provides text text sentiment analysis.
+Intentions, is it negative or positive, all of that.

+### AWS Transcribe

+- used for translating audio to text.
+You will probably use it along with AWS Translate to create subtitles.

 ### Sage Maker

 - **analyze ML data and develop the models**